DataCurationNetwork/curation-curriculum/Specialized Data Types/Scientific Images/SciImag_Lesson_Plan.md

 | Date Created | June 2023 |
 | Created By | Created by <br> The Pixels: <br> Sarah J. Wright, Cornell University, <a href="https://orcid.org/0000-0002-1502-131X">https://orcid.org/0000-0002-1502-131X</a><br> Mariah Kenney, Carnegie Mellon University, <a href="https://orcid.org/0000-0003-4884-108X">https://orcid.org/0000-0003-4884-108X</a><br> Paul M. Gignac, University of Arizona, <a href="https://orcid.org/0000-0001-9181-3258">https://orcid.org/0000-0001-9181-3258</a><br> Amy Schuler, Cary Institute of Ecosystem Studies, <a href="https://orcid.org/0000-0002-2459-2413">https://orcid.org/0000-0002-2459-2413</a><br> Neggin Keshavarzian, Princeton University, <a href="https://orcid.org/0000-0001-6753-1226">https://orcid.org/0000-0001-6753-1226</a> |

 # Objectives and Vocabulary

 Learning Objectives:

-<li>Understand the steps of the DCN CURATED workflow.</li>
+- Understand the steps of the DCN CURATED workflow.
-<li>Apply the CURATED workflow to a real-world image dataset</li>
+- Apply the CURATED workflow to a real-world image dataset
-<li>Through reflection and discussion, evaluate the CURATED
-activities proposed in the workshop against those proposed by an experienced curator</li>
+- Through reflection and discussion, evaluate the CURATED activities proposed in the workshop against those proposed by an experienced curator

 Terms to Know (organized alphabetically):

-<li>Data Curation Primers: Data curation primers are <a
-href="https://datacurationnetwork.org/outputs/data-curation-primers/">peer-reviewed,
-living documents</a> that detail a specific subject, disciplinary area or curation task and that can be used as a reference to curate research data.</li>
+- Data Curation Primers: Data curation primers are <a href="https://datacurationnetwork.org/outputs/data-curation-primers/">peer-reviewed, living documents</a> that detail a specific subject, disciplinary area or curation task and that can be used as a reference to curate research data.
-<li>Deep Blue Data: a repository offered by the University
-of Michigan Library that provides access and preservation services for digital research data that were developed or used in the support of research activities at U-M.</li>
+- Deep Blue Data: a repository offered by the University of Michigan Library that provides access and preservation services for digital research data that were developed or used in the support of research activities at U-M.
-<li>Lossless file format: File compression in which file
-size is reduced without losing data or quality from the original file.
+- Lossless file format: File compression in which file size is reduced without losing data or quality from the original file.
-When a lossless file is uncompressed, it is identical to the original file before compression (e.g., PNG, TIFF, RAW files).</li>
+When a lossless file is uncompressed, it is identical to the original file before compression (e.g., PNG, TIFF, RAW files).
-<li>Lossy file format: File compression in which file size
-is reduced by permanently eliminating some amount of information, especially redundant or less important data.
-This process results in some loss of quality compared to the original file (e.g., JPEG files)</li>
+- Lossy file format: File compression in which file size is reduced by permanently eliminating some amount of information, especially redundant or less important data.
+This process results in some loss of quality compared to the original file (e.g., JPEG files)
-<li>Pixel: The smallest unit of a 2D image, representing
-brightness and/or color.
-The width and length of a pixel may correspond to physical measurements of distance.</li>
+- Pixel: The smallest unit of a 2D image, representing brightness and/or color.
+The width and length of a pixel may correspond to physical measurements of distance.
-<li>Raster: A type of digital image (e.g., in PNG or TIFF
-file format) that is composed of a discrete grid of pixels corresponding to specific picture elements.
-Raster images have inherent limitations when it comes to size scaling due to their pixel-based nature (in contrast to vector.)</li>
+- Raster: A type of digital image (e.g., in PNG or TIFF file format) that is composed of a discrete grid of pixels corresponding to specific picture elements.
+Raster images have inherent limitations when it comes to size scaling due to their pixel-based nature (in contrast to vector.)
-<li>Scientific Images: Visual representations of recorded
-factual material, 1) composed of a finite number of elements with a particular location and value, and 2) commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings.</li>
+- Scientific Images: Visual representations of recorded factual material, 1) composed of a finite number of elements with a particular location and value, and 2) commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings.
-<li>Small: A peer-reviewed and primary research-focused
-scientific journal addressing nano/micro-scale materials and phenomena.
+- Small: A peer-reviewed and primary research-focused scientific journal addressing nano/micro-scale materials and phenomena.
-With a 2021 Journal Impact Factor of 15, Small continues to be among the top multidisciplinary journals covering a broad spectrum of topics at the nano- and microscale at the interface of materials science, chemistry, physics, engineering, medicine, and biology.</li>
+With a 2021 Journal Impact Factor of 15, Small continues to be among the top multidisciplinary journals covering a broad spectrum of topics at the nano- and microscale at the interface of materials science, chemistry, physics, engineering, medicine, and biology.
-<li>Vector: A type of digital image (e.g.,in EPS file
-format) that is composed of mathematical equations used to represent picture elements.
+- Vector: A type of digital image (e.g.,in EPS file format) that is composed of mathematical equations used to represent picture elements.
 The equations define discrete paths that create simple geometric shapes (e.g., points, lines, curves, circles, and polygons) and complex images.
-Vector images can be size scaled without losing quality.</li>
+Vector images can be size scaled without losing quality.
-<li>Voxel: The smallest unit of a 3D volume, representing
-brightness and/or color (i.e., a “3D pixel”).
-The width, length, and depth of a voxel may correspond to physical measurements of distance.</li>
+- Voxel: The smallest unit of a 3D volume, representing brightness and/or color (i.e., a “3D pixel”).
+The width, length, and depth of a voxel may correspond to physical measurements of distance.
-<li>Z-stack: A series of 2D images, each with X and Y
-dimensions, aligned along a third axis of depth (the Z-axis).
-This alignment forms a coherent sequence, creating a 3D representation by adding volume information to traditionally flat X and Y axes.</li>
+- Z-stack: A series of 2D images, each with X and Y dimensions, aligned along a third axis of depth (the Z-axis).
+This alignment forms a coherent sequence, creating a 3D representation by adding volume information to traditionally flat X and Y axes.

 See <a
 href="https://www.pearson.com/en-gb/subject-catalog/p/digital-image-processing-global-edition/P200000004313/9781292223070">this